 This represents the client id for a JMS client and is needed for creating durable subscriptions.
 It is possible to configure this on the connection factory and can be set via the clientId element.
-Any
+Any connection created by this connection factory will have this set as its client id.

 13.5.
-Setting The Batch Size for DUPS\OK
+Setting The Batch Size for DUPS_OK

-When the JMS acknowledge mode is set to DUPS\OK it is possible to configure the consumer so that it sends acknowledgements in batches rather that one at a time, saving valuable bandwidth.
+When the JMS acknowledge mode is set to DUPS_OK it is possible to configure the consumer so that it sends acknowledgements in batches rather that one at a time, saving valuable bandwidth.
 This can be configured via the connection factory via the dupsOkBatchSize element and is set in bytes.
-The default is 1024 \ 1024 bytes = 1 MiB.
+The default is 1024 1024 bytes = 1 MiB.